Filton

 Filton is a town and civil parish in South Gloucestershire, England, 6 mi north of Bristol.
 Along with nearby Patchway and Bradley Stoke, Filton forms part of the Bristol urban area and has become an overflow settlement for the city.
-Filton Church dates back to the 12th century and is designated a Grade II listed building.

-The name of the town comes from the Old English feleþe (hay), and tūn (farm, field).
-The name dates back to at least 1187.

 Filton has large areas of open space which include several playing fields, a golf course and the former Filton Airport (closed in 2012).

+Etymology

+The name Filton is derived from the Anglo-Saxon words "fileðe" (hay) and "tūn" (farmstead) meaning hay farmstead.

 Connections, districts and facilities

 Filton can be reached from Junction 1 of the M32 motorway, or from Junction 16 of the M5 motorway.
 The town is well served by rail with Filton Abbey Wood serving areas in the south of the town, Bristol Parkway serving areas to the north and east and Patchway in the west of the town.

 Districts within the town include East Filton, Filton Park and Northville.
 East Filton, which has grown up east of the Bristol-South Wales railway line and is mostly in the neighbouring civil parish of Stoke Gifford, contains the offices of the Ministry of Defence's Defence Procurement Agency, plus a shopping park.
 Filton Park is a suburb of Bristol and lies directly on the city border, sandwiched between the A38 trunk road and Southmead Road.
 Filton itself lies to the north and east of Filton Park.
 Monks Park is to the south.
 Housing in Filton Park is mainly privately owned, semi-detached and 1930s built.
 Pre-World War I properties in the district tend to be quite large, with generous gardens.
 Extensive playing fields border the north-western side of Southmead Road.
 The golf links, on the hillside beyond, is owned by Filton Golf Club.
 The area has a primary school and a playgroup.
 Filton Park is regarded as a desirable place to live since it is close to major centres of employment such as BAE Systems, and Defence Equipment & Support at Abbey Wood.

+Filton Church was begun in around 1340 but is much altered.

 Filton's educational facilities include South Gloucestershire and Stroud College, Abbeywood Community School and several primary schools.
 The University of the West of England is at nearby Frenchay.

 Filton has two main shopping areas – the Shield Centre (on the site of the former Shield Laundry) and Abbey Wood Retail Park, as well as other shops.
 To the east of the town there is a small area of woodland known as Splatt's Abbey Wood.